zeplin/openapi/README.md

 ## Descriptions

-You can find descriptions in the `/descriptions` directory.
-We support only OpenAPI 3.0.
+You can find the descriptions in the `/descriptions` directory.

 ## License